GadaaLabs

 Production Python — FastAPI, Packaging & Profiling

-30 min
+40 min

-Flat layout — simple, good for applications:
+Flat layout — simple, good for applications and services:

 ├── app/